raphelemmanuvel/ml-spam-classification/README.md

 5--> k-means clustering and evaluation
 6--> Saving results to a csv file

-Although there are multiple methods for solving the problem, tfidf approach is employed here to obtain high predicion accuracy.
+Although there are multiple methods for solving the problem, tfidf approach is employed here to obtain high prediction accuracy.